 Hibernate mode puts your PC into a low power state that allows a shutdown without losing any of your work.
 Apps stay open and when you turn your computer on again you are back to where you left off.
 It uses less power than Sleep mode.
 It is a good choice if you know you won’t be using your PC for an extended period of time.
 However, the Hibernate option is missing from the Power button and other power areas on Windows 11.
 Here’s how to enable it.

-Issues resolved in this tutorial:
+Issues addressed in this tutorial:

-hibernate missing windows 11
+enable hibernate mode windows 11

-hibernate missing in windows 11
+enable hibernate mode in windows 11

 Take the opportunity to connect and share this video with your friends and family if you find it useful.